brandonbryant12/azure-gpt/readme.md

 ## Authentication

-The CLI currently uses a placeholder token mechanism:
+The CLI uses a token-based authentication mechanism:
-- Tokens are fetched from https://token.com/accessToken with a clientId=234 payload (a dummy endpoint for now).
+- Tokens are fetched from https://token.com/accessToken using your username and password credentials.
 - Tokens are cached in ~/.azure-gpt-config.json with a 55-minute TTL.

-In a real enterprise setup, replace the fetchNewToken function in src/index.ts with logic to authenticate via Microsoft Entra ID or your Azure credentials.
+In a real enterprise setup, replace the fetchNewToken function in src/index.ts with logic to authenticate via Microsoft Entra ID or your enterprise authentication system.

 ## Troubleshooting

-- **"Missing required environment variables"**: Ensure AZURE_OPENAI_ENDPOINT and AZURE_OPENAI_DEPLOYMENT are set.
+- **"Missing required environment variables"**: Ensure AZURE_OPENAI_ENDPOINT, USERNAME, and PASSWORD are set.
+- **"Failed to fetch token"**: Check your username and password or network connectivity to the token endpoint.
-- **"API request failed"**: Check your endpoint, deployment name, and authentication setup.
-The current dummy token will fail with real Azure endpoints.
+- **"API request failed"**: Check your Azure OpenAI endpoint and API version.
 - **Command not found**: Verify npm link succeeded and your PATH includes global npm binaries (npm config get prefix).

 ## Development